Skip to main content

 Meall a' Bhuachaille hill path

 If you want a real workout, there's a great hill route from the visitor centre up to Meall a' Bhuachaille – the hill of the shepherd.
 The path is a stiff climb from the car park to the summit at 2600 ft (810 metres).
 It's well worth it for the view from the top towards the rolling Cairngorm plateau and the wide strath of the Spey.
 There's a clear, easy to follow path to the summit.
-The path starts at the rear of the visitor centre, marked by a wooden signpost.
+The path starts at the rear of the visitor centre, marked by a wooden signpost, but there are no further markers along the route.
 You'll need proper hill walking equipment for this trip.
 Find out more about the route at WalkHighlands.

 Children's activities